 \section{Conclusions}

-SN~2021bnw joins the number of SLSNe I that exhibit helium lines in their spectra, otherwise known as SLSNe Ib.
-In this work, we have presented the outcome of the extensive optical/NIR spectro-photometric follow-up campaign we led for it.
+The supernova SN~2021bnw joins the number of SLSNe I that exhibit helium lines in their spectra, otherwise known as SLSNe Ib.
+We have presented the outcome of the extensive optical/NIR spectro-photometric follow-up campaign we led for it.
 Specifically, its $g$-filter LC reaches an absolute peak magnitude of $-20.7$ mag, placing it on the faint wing of the SLSN-I luminosity function.
-The optical spectra of SN~2021bnw follow the typical spectral evolution of SLSNe I and the late NIR spectrum, taken 87 days after maximum luminosity, reveals the $\lambda\,1.1\,\mu{\rm m}$ and $\lambda\,2\,\mu{\rm m}$ He features (see Sec.~\ref{sec:spectroscopy}).
-We further investigate and confirm this identification with the radiative-transfer software \texttt{TARDIS}.
-Due to the step-like, abrupt evolving LC, we ascribe the presence of He spectral features to the interaction of the SN ejecta with H-devoid and He-rich CSM as it was suggested for its sibling SLSN I SN~2017egm.
-We have therefore modeled the LC of SN~2021bnw with the hydrodynamics radiative-transfer code \texttt{STELLA} as a combination of two events: $i)$ the ejection of $6-7$~\Msun{} of H-free and He-rich shell of the outermost layers of a massive star prior to the terminal explosion; $ii)$ the actual SN explosion with an energy of $5\times10^{51}\,\mathrm{erg}$, yielding 1.7~\Msun{} of $^{56}$Ni and ejecting $15-20\,\mathrm{M_\odot}$ after the core collapse (Kozyreva et al. in preparation).
-However, we are not able to check these estimates against a thorough stellar-evolution study in the present work, and we note that a binary-progenitor scenario could also provide a viable explanation for SN~2021bnw.
+The optical spectra of SN~2021bnw follow the typical spectral evolution of SLSNe I, and the late NIR spectrum, taken 87 days after maximum luminosity, revealed $\lambda\,1.1\,\mu{\rm m}$ and $\lambda\,2\,\mu{\rm m}$ He features (see Sec.~\ref{sec:spectroscopy}).
+We further investigated and confirmed this identification with the radiative-transfer software \texttt{TARDIS}.
+Based on the step-like abruptly evolving LC, we ascribed the He spectral features to the interaction of the SN ejecta with H-devoid and He-rich CSM, as was suggested for its sibling SLSN I SN~2017egm.
+We therefore modeled the LC of SN~2021bnw with the hydrodynamics radiative-transfer code \texttt{STELLA} as a combination of two events: $i)$ the ejection of $6-7$~\Msun{} of a H-free and He-rich shell of the outermost layers of a massive star prior to the terminal explosion, and $ii)$ the actual SN explosion with an energy of $5\times10^{51}\,\mathrm{erg}$, yielding 1.7~\Msun{} of $^{56}$Ni and ejecting $15-20\,\mathrm{M_\odot}$ after the core collapse \citep{kozyrevaetal2026}.
+However, we were not able to confirm these estimates against a thorough stellar evolution study, and we note that a binary-progenitor scenario might also provide a viable explanation for SN~2021bnw.